hackerb9/vt340test/README.md

 menu, it does not appear to be programmatically changeable (as it is on the VT5x0 using DECSSCLS, Set Smooth Scroll Speed).
 Instead, DEC Private Mode #4, DECSCLM, Smooth Scroll Mode, is used as a binary switch.
-When DECSCLM is SET, Smooth-2 is selected.
+When a program sets DECSCLM, Smooth-2 is selected.
 When DECSCLM is RESET, Jump scroll is used.
 Querying the private mode via DECRQM returns SET when any of the Smooth speeds are selected.
 If the user selects "No scroll" in the Set-Up menu, then DECRQM returns NOT RECOGNIZED.

 Note that, although Smooth-2 is the factory default on the VT340, the